studstill/CodeFellows-JS-DA/03-arrays/README.md

 Array.prototype, without using any library functions.
 I have also addded some Mocha tests to verify correctness:

-  1. Push
+  - Push

-  2. Pop
+  - Pop

-  3. Shift
+  - Shift

-  4. Unshift
+  - Unshift

 In addition, I've provided my solutions to the following exercises:

-  5. Implement a function called "unique" that takes an array and returns a copy of the array with all the duplicates removed.
+  - Implement a function called "unique" that takes an array and returns a copy of the array with all the duplicates removed.

-  6. Implement a function called "frequency2" that, when given an array of english words, returns what the most common letter (anywhere in a word) is.
+  - Implement a function called "frequency2" that, when given an array of english words, returns what the most common letter (anywhere in a word) is.

+*** TO RUN TESTS ***

+ - Clone this repo to a local directory

+ - Open your terminal and navigate to the cloned repo

+ - Type 'npm install' and press enter

+ - Type 'mocha' and press enter to see the test results.